abodzsar29/ApplyPilot/README.md

+The project is being developed to apply to LinkedIn EasyApply jobs through Playwright + Python based on hard-coded rule matching, and apply to external jobs after searching on LinkedIn with interaction through MCP, for as little of a cost as possible, currently with capabilities through OpenRouter and Claude.

+## README.md from the time of forking below

 <!-- logo here -->

 > **⚠️ ApplyPilot** is the original open-source project, created by [Pickle-Pixel](https://github.com/Pickle-Pixel) and first published on GitHub on **February 17, 2026**.
 We are **not affiliated** with applypilot.app, useapplypilot.com, or any other product using the "ApplyPilot" name.
 These sites are **not associated with this project** and may misrepresent what they offer.
 If you're looking for the autonomous, open-source job application agent — you're in the right place.